Bangalore Development Authority

-The Bangalore Development Authority (BDA) of Bangalore, India, is a governmental organization (referred to within India as a parastatal entity) and the principal planning authority for Bangalore.
-Its function, under the Karnataka Town and Country Planning Act of 1961, is as a regulatory body required "to prepare in the prescribed manner a Comprehensive Development Plan" for the Bangalore Metropolitan Region.
-It also oversees planning and development of infrastructure, provision of development-related sites and services, the housing needs of underprivileged citizens in Bangalore and is currently the city's largest land developer.
-No other authority or person may undertake development within the Bangalore Metropolitan Region without the permission of the BDA.
+The Bangalore Development Authority (BDA) is a governmental organization (referred to within India as a parastatal entity) and a local area planning authority for the Bengaluru Metropolitan Area (BMA) outside of Bengaluru City (Greater Bengaluru) which covers an area of 582 sqkm in accordance with the Karnataka Municipal Corporation Act.
+Its functions, carried out under the Karnataka Town and Country Planning Act of 1961, include preparing a Comprehensive Development Plan for the peripheral areas of Bengaluru Metropolitan Area (BMA) surroundings Bengaluru.
+It also oversees planning and development of infrastructure, provision of development-related sites and services, the housing needs of underprivileged citizens in BMA and is currently the area's largest land developer.
+The only other authority or person may undertake development within the Bengaluru Metropolitan Area (BMA) is Greater Bengaluru Authority which is responsible for the following above functions as well acts the apex body for the 5 municipal corporations of Bengaluru covering a area of 712 sqkm.

 Background

 BDA was created on 6 January 1976 under the Bangalore Development Authority Act 1976 superseding the earlier civic authority known as the City Improvement Trust Board (CITB), but remaining nearly identical in function.
 The First erstwhile Chairman of BDA was Shri B.T.Somanna.
-The BDA is a largely unelected local authority (2 out of 23 members are elected BBMP corporators) with most of its members accountable to, and directly appointed by the state government.
+The BDA is a largely unelected local authority (2 out of 23 members are elected corporators) with most of its members accountable to, and directly appointed by the state government.
 This creates issues with local representation, particularly since the passage of the Constitution (74th) Amendment Act, 1992 mandating the devolution of planning powers to local, elected authorities.

-Despite being the principle planning authority, up to 90% of new residential layouts on the Bangalore periphery do not have formal approval from the BDA.
-Over time, these layouts tend to be regularised by successive state governments, however they exhibit all of the issues associated with ad hoc residential development including irregular road layouts, boundary encroachments and lack of provision for essential services and infrastructure.
+Despite being the principle planning authority, up to 90% of new residential layouts on the Bengaluru Metropolitan Area (BMA) periphery do not have formal approval from the BDA.
+Over time, these layouts tend to be regularized by successive state governments, however they exhibit all of the issues associated with ad hoc residential development including irregular road layouts, boundary encroachments and lack of provision for essential services and infrastructure.